 Farming Base (farmingbase.com) is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 This site also participates in other affiliate programs and is compensated for referring traffic and business to them.

-For 1000 standard large chicken, you will need 2000 square feet.
 It will work wonders for your flock if your chicken coop gives each bird a 2 square feet space.
+For example, for 1000 standard large chickens, you will need 2000 square feet.

 “A hen is only an egg’s way of making another egg”, as Samuel Butler put it.
 You must love how this principle is working for you or this may just be the right time to apply it if you’re considering growing the size of your poultry farm.